Lord Paul Tyler writes…Will Labour Lords stick to their EU principles?

 After more than forty years in and out of one or other House of Parliament, I thought that the 2017-2022 cycle would be one in which the Executive through its Brexit legislation would wrest yet more power from the legislature.
 It is not to be.
 On the “Great Repeal Bill”, and all of the legislation put before us, both Houses now have the opportunity and the right to take extra special care in deciding what to agree and what to reject.
 After all, this is supposed to be the year when Parliament “takes back control”!

-* Paul Tyler is the Liberal Democrat spokesman in the Lords on constitutional reform issues
+* Lord Tyler is the Liberal Democrat Lords Spokesperson for Political and Constitutional Reform.

 “Faustian pact” – Do you believe that the only view allowed is your own or perhaps your own party’s ?
 I would think the only Faustian pact on Lib Dems minds is the recent one between Lib Dems and Tory’s, a pact that was still a rock around LIb Dems necks just a few weeks ago.